 Number of UAMs in 2018 and 2017 by citizenships and relative change

 |Figure 30: In 2018, a lower number of UAMs applied for international protection than in 2017|

 Among the ten countries of origin accounting for most UAM applications, those with the largest concentration were all located in Africa: Gambia (almost one in five applicants were UAMs), Eritrea (one in ten), Guinea, Somalia and Sudan (almost one in ten) (Figure 31).
 Beyond the top ten, however, high proportions of unaccompanied minors were observed also among nationals of Vietnam (13 %) and Cambodia (11 %).

 Share of UAMs to total number of applicants by country of origin, 2018

 |Figure 31: For some citizenships, the share of UAMs was considerably higher, suggesting a higher degree of vulnerability|

-The overwhelming majority of UAMs lodging an application in 2018 were male (86 %), similar to the previous years.
-Nevertheless, the proportion of females among UAMs was relatively higher for some countries of origin: this was the case for Congo DR, Nigeria and Vietnam, among whom almost half of UAMs were female (Fig. 32).
+The overwhelming majority of UAMs lodging an application in 2018 were male (86 %), similarly to the previous years.
+Nevertheless, the proportion of females among UAMs was relatively higher for some countries of origin: this was the case for Congo DR, Nigeria and Vietnam, among whom almost half of UAMs were female (Figure 32).
 In terms of age of applicants, Iraqi and Syrians had the largest proportion of UAM applicants being younger than 14 years old.
 632 Female UAMs tended to be relatively younger than males: almost one in five female UAMs were in fact younger than 14 years old.
 Moreover, two out of five female UAMs were younger than 14 years old among Iraqis, and one in three among Afghans or Syrians.

 Share of female UAMs (x-axis) and share of UAMs younger than 14 years old (y-axis) in total UAM applicants